Apple Cider Snickerdoodles |

 Apple Cider Snickerdoodles

-2 tsp Cream of tartar
+2 1/2 cups All-purpose flour2 tsp Cream of tartar

 2 tsp Baking soda